jondeandres/jondeandres.github.com/_posts/2013-10-22-synchronize-javascript-in-capybara.md

 kind of driver you are using (Poltergeist, Selenium, Webkit) you will need perhaps to monkeypatch the driver.

-We can use `Capybara::ElementNotFound` or a class inheriting of it yo control the raise of the block we want to synchronize.
+We can use `Capybara::ElementNotFound` or a class inheriting of it to control the exception raising in the block we want to synchronize.
 So a way to wait for a expected result in Javascript could have this implementation:

 {% highlight ruby %}